kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 That's all there is to it!
 You now understand the concept of layout anchors. `UIView` now has a `bottomAnchor` property which is an object of type `NSLayoutAnchor`, as well as other anchors that correspond to other `NSLayoutAttributes`.
 So for `.Bottom` there is `bottomAnchor`, for `.Width` there is `widthAnchor`, for `.CenterX` there is `centerXAnchor` etc.

-In fact just add the suffix Anchor to an `NSLayoutAttribute` and you'll get the corresponding `NSLayoutAnchor` property's name.
-However, this won't work for the `NSLayoutAttribute` values that corresponding to margins such as `.TopMargin` or `.CenterXWithinMargins`, so there is no `topMarginAnchor` or `centerXWithinMarginsAnchor`.
+In fact, just add the suffix Anchor to a particular `NSLayoutAttribute` and you'll get the corresponding `NSLayoutAnchor` property's name.
+However, this won't work for the `NSLayoutAttribute` values that correspond to margins such as `.TopMargin` or `.CenterXWithinMargins`, so there is no `topMarginAnchor` or `centerXWithinMarginsAnchor`.
 These have instead been moved to a new property on `UIView` called `layoutMarginsGuide`.
 So the corresponding anchor for `.TopMargin` would be `layoutMarginsGuide.topAnchor` and for `.CenterXWithinMargins` it would be `layoutMarginsGuide.centerXAnchor`.

 The `layoutMarginsGuide` property is an object of type `UILayoutGuide`, which you'll learn about in the next section, and it contains anchors just like a `UIView`.